Red-Flag Monthly Calendar

 - Living arrangement anxieties occur with the forcing of decisions - Should I move out?
 Live in the same building?
 Stay with the same roommate?
 Will a friend be left out of the plan?

 - Summer job hunting will be heavy over spring break.
-Worry about finding a job or not finding one will cause severe anxiety.
+Worrying about finding a job or not finding one will cause severe anxiety.

 April